mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Apache Passenger Module Installation and Setup.md

     sudo nano /var/www/sandbox.local/site/config.ru

 And this Ruby configuration goes in there:

 	require './my_app'
 	run MyApp.new

+Save it and change the permissions like this:

+    sudo chown sysop:www-readwrite /var/www/sandbox.local/site/config.ru

-With that done, we now have to
+With that done, let’s create the actual Ruby application code.

 #### Create the `my_app.rb` file.

+Now create the actual Ruby application file (`my_app.rb`) like this:

     nano /var/www/sandbox.local/site/my_app.rb